Nicholas-Mitri/SideKick/README.md

 # Sidekick

-An always-on-top mini application that provides seamless interaction with OpenAI GPT through voice prompts and screen context, built with PyQt6.
+A floating, always-on-top mini-app for seamless OpenAI GPT interaction via voice, text, and screen context, built with PyQt6.

 ## Overview

-Sidekick is a lightweight desktop application built on PyQt6, designed to stay on top of your other windows for quick access to OpenAI's GPT capabilities.
-It supports both voice and text prompts, and can capture screen content as context, making AI assistance just a click or voice command away.
+Sidekick is a compact desktop application built with PyQt6 that stays above all other windows for instant access to OpenAI's GPT models.
+You can interact using your voice (hold-to-talk), type prompts, or add context from your clipboard or a screenshot.
+Sidekick is designed for quick, context-rich AI assistance with minimal distraction.

 ## Features

-- **Always-on-top Qt window** - Remains visible above other applications
+- **Always-on-top window** – Stays visible above all other apps for quick access
-- **Voice input** - Speak your prompts using your microphone
+- **Voice input (hold-to-talk)** – Hold the "Talk" button to record and transcribe your prompt
-- **Text input** - Type prompts directly in the interface
+- **Text input** – Type prompts directly into the interface
-- **Screen capture integration** - Seamlessly grab screen content for context
+- **Clipboard and screenshot context** – Instantly add clipboard text or capture a screenshot as context for your prompt
-- **OpenAI GPT integration** - Direct access to GPT models via API
+- **OpenAI GPT integration** – Sends your prompt and context to GPT and displays the reply
-- **Minimal footprint** - Lightweight, responsive, and non-intrusive
-- **Quick access** - Global hotkey support for instant activation
+- **Copy and Read Aloud** – Copy GPT's reply or have it read aloud with TTS
+- **Animated expand/collapse UI** – Switch between compact and expanded modes with smooth animations
+- **Conversation history** – Saves your conversation for later reference
+- **Minimal, responsive design** – Lightweight and non-intrusive, optimized for fast workflow

 ## Installation